CoScale/docs/_docs_agent/plugins/jmx.md

 ## How it works

 CoScale JMX plugin collects custom metrics from your local JMX server using a JMX endpoint.
 By default CoScale will gather JVM metrics like CPU, Memory, GC, Threads.
 Custom metrics can be gathered by providing a bean or metric definition.
+CoScale also supports parsing metrics from JMX using [Jolokia]({{ site.baseurl }}/agent/plugins/jolokia).

 ## Configuration